imadmi/ft_printf/README.md

 ## About the project

-> _In this project is pretty straight forward.
-I recoded printf function.
+> _I recoded printf function.
 I learned how to use variadic functions._

 	This project consists of coding a library that contains a simplified version of the printf function.